loki3/loki-pl1/docs/Issues.md

 Dynamic scoping
 ----------------

+Note: This issue has largely been resolved as of 10-11-14 by attaching to a raw value the scope that was active at the time it was created and using that scope when evaluating rather than the scope in effect when it's evaluated.

 ### What's the problem?

 [Dynamic scoping](http://en.wikipedia.org/wiki/Scope_%28computer_science%29#Lexical_scope_vs._dynamic_scope) means that the scope where variables live is defined at runtime.
 In loki3, each function call inherits the calling scope, adding to it.
 When the function returns, the additional variables added by the function are removed.